Filing a Trademark Application in the United States

 7. What happens after the application is filed?

 The USPTO will issue an official filing receipt by email if the application is filed electronically or by mail if it is filed on paper.
 A serial number will be assigned, and the details of the application should appear on the USPTO’s website within 14 days of filing.
 The progress of the application may be tracked at http://tsdr.uspto.gov/.

 Typically, an application is examined three to four months after filing.
-If the USPTO examiner objects to registering the mark on substantive grounds (such as a likelihood of confusion with other marks on the USPTO register, or because the mark is merely descriptive of the claimed goods and/or services) or raises informalities that must be addressed before the application can proceed (such as requiring amendments to the description of goods and/or services or a disclaimer of generic or merely descriptive words in the mark), an Office Action specifying each objection will issue.
+If the USPTO examiner objects to registering the mark on substantive grounds (such as a likelihood of confusion with other marks on the USPTO register) or raises a technical objection that must be addressed before the application can proceed (such as requiring amendments to the description of goods and/or services), an Office Action will issue.
 The applicant must respond to the Office Action within six months of its mailing date or the application will be abandoned.

 Once these issues are resolved, or if the examiner does not raise any objections, the application will be approved for publication in the Trademark Official Gazette and a Notice of Publication will be issued listing the publication date.
 Any third party that believes it will be harmed by the registration of the mark may oppose the application, or file a request for an extension of time to oppose, within 30 days of the publication date.